 Without these supports, many Calgarians are unable to build the financial cushion required for long-term resiliency, especially if their employment situation is not consistent.
 For this reason, Enough for All’s partners aim to combat financial instability at its root by encouraging education and confidence in financial matters.

 In Canada, the personal income tax system has become an important way for the government to deliver income support benefits, like the Canada Child Benefit and GST refunds.
 By not filing, many individuals and families may be losing out on thousands of dollars in benefits, which have been set up to help those in need.
-For the 2021 tax season, many community organizations are hosting free virtual tax clinics.
-Volunteers can help eligible people complete and file taxes for free, by videoconference, by phone or through a document drop-off arrangement.
+Many community organizations host free tax clinics where volunteers help eligible people complete and file taxes for free.

 Aspire is Calgary's financial empowerment collaborative.
 They work together to address the root causes of poverty while responding to the immediate needs of individuals living on a low income.
 This is done by designing and delivering Financial Empowerment programs, influencing policy change at multiple levels of government and scaling Financial Empowerment across broad systems.

-Collaborative efforts are calling on reforms to address the impact of the use of payday loan and fringe financial businesses on low-income Calgarians.
 In The Real Cost of Payday Lending, research found that payday lenders charge interest rates that top 400% when annualized and are largely located in lower income neighbourhoods.
-A collaborative known as the Rise of the Cash Store Committee was convened to work with all orders of government to explore policy recommendations that could change the tides on the exploitative practices found within the payday lending industry.
+A collaborative known as the Rise of the Cash Store Committee was convened to work with all orders of government to explore policy recommendations that could change the exploitative practices found within the payday lending industry.
 Recommendations included changing the allowable density of payday lending businesses in any given area, convene banking institutions to offer affordable products and services at reasonable interest rates and to reduce interest rate levels below the federal 60% maximum.